DzonnyX/DzonnyX/README.md

 ### 🎙️ Nicra
 An AI voice receptionist that answers calls, books appointments and handles customers 24/7, so businesses never miss a lead.

+## Beyond Code

+### 🎬 Video Editing
+Serious editing work since **2022**.
+Short form and long form content, viral edits and full projects for both local and international audiences.
+Knowing what holds attention on screen is a big part of why the products I build feel right to use.

 ## Arsenal

 **Languages**